 Allows cost-effective expansion

-Opening your own legal entity in Mexico can cost $15K–$25K upfront, while an EOR charges $0 in setup fees.
-Instead, you pay $200–$650/month per person, covering payroll, accounting, and legal admin – far more affordable than hiring a full internal HR, legal, and payroll team.
+According to the data provided by Alcor’s legal team, opening your own legal entity in Mexico can cost $15K–$25K upfront, while an EOR charges $0 in setup fees.
+Instead, you pay $200–$650/month per person, covering payroll, accounting, and legal admin – far more affordable than hiring a full internal HR, legal, and payroll team that can cost up to $29,000/month.

 Lets you focus on core business